CurveDocs/curve-docs/docs/LLAMMA/priceaggregator.md

 ## **Calculating Prices**

-### **_ema_tvl()**
+### **Exponential Moving Average of TVL**

+**`_ema_tvl()`**:
-This function calculates the exponential moving average of the total value locked for multiple curve stableswap pools. the function returns a dynamic array of the ema of the tvl for each price pair. it iterates through all pricepairs which were added by calling `add_price_pair`. there is a maximum of 20 pairs to take into consideration and each pricepair (pool) has to have at least 100k tvl.
+This function calculates the Exponential Moving Average (EMA) of the Total Value Locked (TVL) for multiple Curve StableSwap pools.
+The function returns a dynamic array of the EMA of the TVL for each price pair.
+It iterates through all price pairs, which were added by calling `add_price_pair`.
+There is a maximum of 20 pairs to take into consideration, and each price pair (pool) must have at least 100k TVL.

 | Variables for calculations | Type | Description |
 | ----------- | -------| ----|